gregbg218/DSA/Dynamic Programming(Knapsack)/template.md

-Also j-1 becos j is representing number of elements and whether we use current element or not we have to reduce the number
+Also t[i-1][j-wt[i-1]] or t[i-1][j] has i-1 common becos i is representing number of elements and whether we use current element or not we have to reduce the number of elements left to use